latex3/babel/docs/guides/old-and-deprecated-functions.md

 ## `captions=`

-This option was introduced long ago to deal with `ldf` files with LICR strings, which where not fully supported in Unicode engines.
+This option was introduced long ago to deal with `ldf` files with LICR strings, which were not fully supported in Unicode engines.
 Now it’s unnecessary.

 ## Fonts